stellar-deprecated/docs/guides/concepts/test-net.md

 Since most applications rely on data being present to do anything useful, it is highly recommended that you have testing infrastructure that can repopulate testnet with useful data after a reset.
-Not only will this make testing more reliable, but it will also help you scale out your test infrastructure to a private test network if you choose to do so.
+Not only will this make testing more reliable, but it will also help you scale out your testing infrastructure to a private test network if you choose to do so.

 For example: